uncmatteth/BeTheChad/docs/twitter_bot.md

 - `BATTLE CABAL [cabal_name] @RollMasterChad`
 - `VOTE REMOVE CABAL LEADER @RollMasterChad`
 - `JOIN NEXT CABAL BATTLE @RollMasterChad`

+## Battle System

+The battle system is designed for fast-paced gameplay:

+1. When a player challenges another player, the battle starts immediately
+2. No acceptance is required - battles are simulated automatically
+3. Results are posted instantly with statistics about XP and rewards
+4. Both players gain XP, but the winner receives more XP and Chadcoin

+This design keeps the game moving quickly and ensures players always get immediate feedback when they participate in battles.

 ## Automated Tweets